How They Work

 CombOvers look too small to do anything.
 That's the whole point — and it takes a little explaining.
 Warning, this page is REALLY GEEKY.

-• The goal is a clean face: you only need to block the few paths mud actually takes to your eyes and mouth, so most of a normal mudguard is dead weight.
+• The goal is a clean face: You only need to block the few paths mud actually takes to your eyes and mouth, so most of a normal mudguard is dead weight.

-• Mud is predictable: it leaves the wheel on a tangent and follows trajectories we can plot.
+• Mud is predictable: It leaves the wheel on a tangent and follows trajectories we can plot.
 Only a fraction of the wheel's spray can ever reach your face.

 Your face, not your bike